 The Contradictions of Paid Staff in the Union Movement, Part III

-[This post is part of my series on relationship-based organizing.
+[This post is part of my series on union organizational structures.
 See also Parts I and II.]

 A few years ago I was solicited to apply for a staff job in the union I’m a member of and was told that if I applied I’d likely get it.
 On the one hand, this was a bit of an ego boost to know that I was respected enough for my organizing to get this kind of invitation.
 Without the job title and the status of being a “professional” organizer that comes with being paid for it, society views your efforts as less serious and merely recreational.